cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 If you want to optimize a procedure, whether it's tying a shoe or doing interplanetary science, you need to test.
 You need to make mistakes and learn from them.
 In that vein, exploration EVAs are uncharted territory.
 There are only nine examples of exploration EVAs, all of which come from Apollo 15 - 17.
 As the possibility of future lunar, asteroidal, and Martian EVAs looms on the horizon in the next decades, researchers like Matthew Miller have been [revisiting Apollo missions](http://www.news.gatech.edu/features/lunar-landing-logs) in an effort to learn as much as possible about the human factors and operational concepts that influence EVA mission success.

 NASA obsessively plans EVAs for good reason.
 With higher resolution understanding of the state of an EVA, the better we can prevent unforeseen circumstances from derailing objectives.
-Apollo EVA planned timelines have minute level resolution, as in, we know what astronauts _should_ have been doing during every 60 second period of the mission.
+Apollo EVA planned timelines have minute level resolution, as in we know what astronauts _should_ have been doing during every 60 second period of the mission.
 Of course, what _actually_ happened is a different story.

 In a paper last year, Matthew and other operations researchers compared planned and executed timelines from the lunar EVAs of Apollo 14 - 17.<sup>1</sup> We generally call this comparison the _time behind_, which reflects the fact that most EVAs fall behind schedule.
 Given that a timeline consists of an un-gapped sequence of tasks, each with a defined start time (more on how tasks are defined in a moment), you can calculate the deviation between the planned and executed timeline with